dmitryserbin/azdev-release-orchestrator/README.md

 ### Latest Release

 Deploying latest release requires you to provide target stages for deployment.
 The target stages will be re-deployed in sequential order, exactly as you specified.
+Search range is last 100 releases.

 - Release Stages: specify release deployment stage(s) (comma separated)
 - Filter Release Tag: enable filtering target release by release pipeline tag (optional)